 The second figure in the statue, representing the evaders who passed through region, is an American bombardier, Charles Carlson.
 In mid-January 1944, “Monique” brought him to Rumes.
 They traveled by train from Renaix to Tournai, Belgium.
 Arriving late at night, long after curfew, they managed to avoid Nazi night patrols as they rode bicycles from Tournai to Rumes, a distance of 8 km (about 5 miles).
 When it was decided that his injuries would prevent him from crossing the Pyrenees, he and another evader, Charles Elwell, a radio operator, spent three or four months in the area hidden and protected by the brave citizens of Bachy and Rumes.

 Drawing by Artist Jacques Van Butsèle of Charles Carlson and Henriette Hanotte

 Preliminary View of the Sculpture, “Le Passage de la Frontière”

-The two photos below, taken in April 2017, give a rough idea of what the final statue will look like.
+The two photos below, taken in April 2017, give a rough idea of how the statue was progressing.

-Views of the Completed Statue (attachment to the base is forthcoming)
+Views of the Completed Statue (attachment to the base was forthcoming)